TVersluijs/RGEE_Snowmelt/README.md

 #######################################################################################

-### For a more thorough description of all RGEE scripts, see the section 'DETAILED DESCRIPTION OF RGEE SCRIPTS' below.
+For a more thorough description of all RGEE scripts, see the section 'DETAILED DESCRIPTION OF RGEE SCRIPTS' below.

-## Which years do you want to analyse?
+### Which years do you want to analyse?
+* MODIS:
-*MODIS: 	 	2000 - current		--> 	scripts 01 - 04
+	years: 2000 - current
+	scripts: 01 - 04

+* Sentinel-2:
-*Sentinel-2: 	2016 - current 		-->		scripts 05 - 11
+	years: 2016 - current
+	scripts: 05 - 11

-## What is the required spatial resolution of your analysis?
+### What is the required spatial resolution of your analysis?
+* MODIS:
+	resolution: 500 meter
-*MODIS: 	 	500 meter			-->		scripts 01 - 04
+	scripts: 01 - 04

+* Sentinel-2:
+	resolution: 10 meter
-*Sentinel-2:  	10 meter 			-->		scripts 05 - 11
+	scripts: 05 - 11

-## MODIS scripts: what kind of data do you want to analyse?
+### MODIS scripts: what kind of data do you want to analyse?
-*Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located across the globe							-->		Script 01 *Date of snowmelt at all pixels within a shapefile area																	-->		Script 02 *Date of snowfall at all pixels within a shapefile area																	-->		Script 03 *Change in date of snowmelt per pixel within a shapefile area 															-->		Script 04
+* Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located across the globe
+	* Script 01

+* Date of snowmelt at all pixels within a shapefile area
+	* Script 02

+* Date of snowfall at all pixels within a shapefile area
+	* Script 03

+* Change in date of snowmelt per pixel within a shapefile area
+	* Script 04

-## Sentinel-2 scripts: what kind of data do you want to analyse?
+### Sentinel-2 scripts: what kind of data do you want to analyse?
+* Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located across the globe
+	* Script 05

+* Date of snowmelt, and average NDSI, NDVI and NDMI within a small shapefile (<50km2)
+	* Script 06

-*Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located across the globe							-->		Script 05 *Date of snowmelt, and average NDSI, NDVI and NDMI within a small shapefile (<50km2)									-->		Script 06 *Date of snowmelt, and average NDSI, NDVI and NDMI at subareas located within a small shapefile	area (<50km2)			-->		Script 07
+* Date of snowmelt, and average NDSI, NDVI and NDMI at subareas located within a small shapefile area (<50km2)
+	* Script 07

-*Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located within a small shapefile area (<50km2)	-->		Script 08
+* Date of snowmelt, and average NDSI, NDVI and NDMI at point locations located within a small shapefile area (<50km2)
+	* Script 08

+* Date of snowmelt at all pixels within a small shapefile (area < 50km2)
+	* Script 09

-*Date of snowmelt at all pixels within a small shapefile (area < 50km2)													--> 	Script 09 *Date of snowmelt at all pixels within a large shapefile (area < 200km2)												--> 	Script 10 *Relative pixelvalues per timestep within a small shapefile (area < 50km2)												-->		Script 11
+* Date of snowmelt at all pixels within a large shapefile (area < 200km2)
+	* Script 10

+* Relative pixelvalues per timestep within a small shapefile (area < 50km2)
+	* Script 11

 #######################################################################################